 A student must submit the electronic Drop Form to drop a course after online registration for a term has closed.
-Sending an email, text message, or tweeting the Graduate Office or informing an instructor of intent to drop does not constitute an official drop or withdrawal.
+Sending an email, text message, or tweeting the Sharon Walker School of Education/Nylen School of Nursing or informing an instructor of intent to drop does not constitute an official drop or withdrawal.